 How to judge:

-Any symlink pointing to a parent directory.
+Any symlink pointing back up to a parent directory is a candidate.

-3. Repo exceeds Cursor’s default cap
+3. Repo exceeds practical indexing scale

 4. Permission denied